capashaa/EEToPW/README.md

   }
 }
 ```
-Go to Program.cs, add your WorldID there and run.
+Go to Settings and change the settings for the tool.
+When finished run.

 ## Misc
 [Using Marten's PixelWalker SDK](https://github.com/MartenM/PixelPilot)